bmartinson/ngx-advanced-img/projects/ngx-advanced-img/README.md

 ## Helper Classes

 These classes require not import of the module, but you can import the classes directly into your source code.

-### ImageCompressor

-This class uses standard HTML5 techniques to provide an easy API for compressing or resizing images and producing new file output for consumption.
-This can be a crucial piece of code when dealing with client-side optimization for efficient network traffic.